chevereto/v3-docs/setup/install.md

 If your web hosting includes [Softaculous](https://softaculous.com/)/[Fantastico](https://netenberg.com/fantastico.php), you can install Chevereto-Free with just one click, it should be available for one-click install under the "Image Galleries" category.

-**Note:** Our paid edition isn't available in any of these script libraries.
-However, you can install Chevereto Free and then **one-click upgrade** it to the paid edition directly from the dashboard panel.
+> **Note:** Our paid edition isn't available in these script libraries.
+However, you can install Chevereto Free and then **one-click upgrade** it to the paid edition directly from the `/dashboard` panel.

 ## D. Install using Docker

 Docker allows you to easily install and maintain all the server dependencies with ease by using automated application containers.
 The ready-to-use Docker images are under [nmtan/chevereto](https://hub.docker.com/r/nmtan/chevereto/) (many thanks to [Tan Nguyen](https://github.com/tanmng)).

-**Note:** Use the `installer` tag to use Docker with our paid edition.
+> **Note:** Use the `installer` tag to use Docker with our paid edition.

 ## Install issues

 Most common install issue is missing [system requirements](./requirements.md) so make sure that you are running a compatible system and that all the data is correct like working MySQL credentials and privileges.

-For other issues feel free to ask for [support](https://chevereto.com/support).
+> Check our [community support](https://chevereto.com/community/categories/support.43/) in case you need help with the server provisioning

-## app/settings.php
+## Settings File

-This file contains the application settings like DB credentials and other settings.
-This file may look like this:
+The file `app/settings.php` contains the application settings like DB credentials and other settings.
+It may look like this:

 ```php
 <?php